Mixture of In-Context Experts Enhance LLMs' Long Context Awareness: Method analysis

 \section{Method analysis}

 In this section, we delve into a comprehensive analysis of the properties of MoICE.
 We illustrate how $N$, the total number of in-context experts (Section~\ref{sec:n}), and $K$, the specific number of selected in-context experts (Section~\ref{sec:k}), influence MoICE.
 We further demonstrate that MoICE is robust to training data (Section~\ref{sec:data}) Additionally, we present a case study demonstrating the dynamic selection of in-context experts for tokens during generation (Section~\ref{sec:dynamic}).
+Finally, we verify the effectiveness of language model with MoICE architecture in pretraining stage (Section~\ref{sec:pretraining}).